 Orange County’s Department of Social Services helps with eye certification, adjustment and self-support, orientation and mobility, and counseling.

 The North Carolina Library for the Blind and Physically Handicapped provides services for persons who cannot use regular printed material because of a visual or physical disability.
-A librarian at our locations in Hillsborough or Carrboro can help you register for their services.
+Librarians in Hillsborough or Carrboro can help you register for their services.
 Once registered, you can:

 - Borrow books, magazines, and large print and braille books